- Table of Contents

 Lack of Motivation

 Motivation can wane, especially when faced with long-term goals that demand sustained effort.
 To reignite your motivation, reconnect with your initial vision.
-Remind yourself of the reasons behind your goals, focusing on the positive impact they will have on your life.
+Remind yourself of the reasons behind your goals, focusing on their positive impact on your life.
 Break down your goals into smaller, inspiring milestones, celebrating each achievement along the way.
 Surround yourself with positive influences, be it motivational books, podcasts, or mentors.
 Additionally, consider incorporating rewards for reaching specific milestones, reinforcing your motivation with positive reinforcement.

 Fear of Failure